-Habitat for Humanity Task Force strives to educate the congregation about housing needs of Monroe County, including purpose and accomplishments of Habitat for Humanity and other related housing groups.
-Congregation can contribute in many was to help provide decent afforable housing in Monroe County.
-Barb Berggoetz
+The Habitat for Humanity Task Force strives to educate the congregation about housing needs of Monroe County, including the purpose and accomplishments of Habitat for Humanity and other related housing groups.
+The congregation can contribute in many ways to help provide decent affordable housing in Monroe County.
+Contact: Barb Berggoetz